Junpengalaitp/Algorithm-Data-Structure/markdown/prefix sum.md

 ### LC 560.
 Subarray Sum Equals K
-* init a sum and a count variables, start with 0
-* use a map to record current sum count, init with value <0, 1>(sum 0 has 1 way)
+* use a map to put prefix sum for every number, and init value 0 -> 1
-* for every value from the array, add it to the sum, and increment the count variable by the sum - k in map(default 0)
+* because later we check prefix sum - k result is in map or not, if prefix sum - k == 0, there is one match.
+* check prefix sum - k for every number, if the result in counter map, add map value count.
+* increment prefix sum value in counter map by 1

 ### LC 848.
 Shifting Letters
 * convert the shifts array to reverted prefix sum array